petrikaj/lappaa/awesome-audio-video-apps/README.md

 ## Why This List Exists

-Getting voice or audio onto social media as compelling video content shouldn't require a desktop NLE, a cloud subscription, and three separate apps.
+Getting voice, video or audio onto social media as compelling video content shouldn't require a desktop NLE, a cloud subscription, and three separate apps.
 This list maps the landscape so you can find the right tool for how you create.

 **Key things to consider:**